 The answer to the obesity problem, according to Taubes, is to return to a more Paleolithic diet, with an emphasis on protein (particularly animal protein) and fats.
 Carbohydrates should be restricted to low-glycemic vegetables such as green leafy vegetables.
 Depending upon the carbohydrate sensitivity of the individual, the amount of carbohydrates may need to be very restricted in some cases.
 The food pyramid, which puts meat and fats at the top to be used sparingly while breads and pastas are at the bottom to be used liberally, should be inverted.

-This book is a welcome read, but it is not a book full of recipes and menu guides.
+Why We Get Fat is a welcome read, but it is not a book full of recipes and menu guides.
 It contains and/or references useful scientific information from reputable sources.
 For example, according to the Lifestyle Medicine Clinic at Duke University, those interested in weight loss should limit their daily intake of carbohydrates to 20 grams per day.
 This, along with other guidelines, can be found in the Appendix.

-Gary Taubes summarizes why this book should be of interest to those grappling with obesity: we “westernized” our diets with too many carbohydrates, and while doing so we also “westernized” our health with the introduction of cancers, heart disease, diabetes, arthritis and more.
+Gary Taubes summarizes why this book should be of interest to those grappling with obesity: we “westernized” our diets with too many carbohydrates, and while doing so we also “westernized” our health with the introduction of cancers, heart disease, diabetes, arthritis, and more.
 It is time to step back and sort through the food and diet industry propaganda to find out what really works.